 We host a range of different volunteering opportunities at Hempen so there’s usually something that’s perfect for everyone.

 As a response to the pandemic, we have many additional safety measures in place to protect the wellbeing of our residents, employees and volunteers.
 For the most up-to-date information about our volunteering – check our facebook page.

 You can also take a look at our COVID-19 guidance here.

 If you have any specific questions, feel free to email firstname.lastname@example.org

 Our aim is to offer volunteers the possibility to get involved with our cooperative in ways that are nourishing and empowering.
 Volunteering is wide-ranging and collaborative, so we hope it can offer people a springboard for good things beyond the farm!

 Types of volunteering

-We offer regular volunteering opportunities for people living locally as well as short term residential volunteering for people living further afield.
+We offer regular day visit volunteering opportunities for people living locally, as well as short term, 1-2 weeks, residential volunteering for people living further afield.
 For the first time this year, we are also offering trainee placements.